slbailey/Retrovue/docs/infra/bootstrap.md

 | **ChannelManager**  | ❌ Read-only | ❌ Read-only | ❌ Read-only | ❌ Read-only | ❌ Read-only |
 | **ProgramDirector** | ❌ Read-only | ❌ Read-only | ❌ Read-only | ❌ Read-only | ❌ Read-only |

+### 8.2 Data Domain Separation

+**Ingest Library vs Broadcast Catalog:**

+- The ingest library is managed by `retrovue assets` and lives in the ingest/content domain
+- The broadcast catalog is managed by `retrovue catalog` and lives in the scheduling/broadcast domain
+- Only `catalog` entries where canonical=true are eligible for scheduling
+- ScheduleService is forbidden from directly reaching into ingest data when selecting something to air

-### 8.2 Canonical Gating
+### 8.3 Canonical Gating

-- Only assets with `canonical=true` may appear in any playlog or schedule
+- Only catalog entries with `canonical=true` are eligible to be scheduled
 - ScheduleService is forbidden from scheduling non-canonical content
 - ChannelManager must not play unapproved media
-- The CLI is the sole authority for asset approval
+- The CLI is the sole authority for catalog entry approval
+- The only way for content to become schedulable is for an operator to explicitly add it to the broadcast catalog (or update it there) using `retrovue catalog`.
+The ingest library alone is not sufficient.

-### 8.3 Runtime Constraints
+### 8.4 Runtime Constraints

 - ScheduleService is forbidden from mutating infrastructure tables
 - ChannelManager and ProgramDirector are read-only consumers